Bart Starr

-Starr was named the Most Valuable Player of the first two Super Bowls and during his career earned four Pro Bowl selections.
-He won the league MVP award in 1966.
+Starr was named the Most Valuable Player (MVP) of the first two Super Bowls and during his career earned four Pro Bowl selections.
+He won the league MVP (MVP) award in 1966.
 He was inducted into the Pro Football Hall of Fame and the Packers Hall of Fame in 1977.
-Starr has the 2nd highest postseason passer rating (104.8) after Patrick Mahomes (106.1). of any quarterback in NFL history and a postseason record of 9–1.
+Starr has the third highest postseason passer rating (104.8), after Baker Mayfield (105.6) and Patrick Mahomes (105.4), of any quarterback in NFL history and a postseason record of 9–1.
 His career completion percentage of 57.4 was an NFL best when he retired in 1972.
 For 32 years (through the 2003 season), Starr also held the Packers' franchise record for games played (196).

 Early life

 Starr was born and raised in Montgomery, Alabama to parents Benjamin Bryan Starr (1910–1985), a labor foreman with the state highway department, and Lula (Tucker) Starr (1916–1995).
 Starr's early life was marked by hardships.
 Shortly after the start of World War II, his father's reserve unit was activated and in 1942 he was deployed to the Pacific Theater.
 He was first in the U.S. Army but transferred to the U.S. Air Force for his military career.

 Starr had a younger brother, Hilton E. "Bubba" Starr.
 In 1946, Bubba stepped on a dog bone while playing in the yard and three days later died of tetanus.
 Starr's relationship with his father deteriorated after Hilton's death.
 He was an introverted child who rarely showed his emotions and his father pushed Starr to develop more of a mean streak.

 Starr attended Sidney Lanier High School in Montgomery, and tried out for the football team in his sophomore year, but decided to quit after two weeks.
 His father gave him the option of playing football or working in the family garden; Starr chose to return to the football field.

 In his junior year, the starting quarterback broke his leg and Starr became the starter.
 He led Lanier to an undefeated season.
 In his senior season, Starr was named all-state and All-American, and received college scholarship offers from universities across the country.
-He seriously considered the University of Kentucky, coached by Bear Bryant.
+He seriously considered the University of Kentucky, coached by Bear Bryant, where his idol, quarterback Babe Parilli, played.
 Starr's high school sweetheart, Cherry Louise Morton, was planning to attend Auburn and Starr wished to attend a college close to her.
 Starr changed his mind and committed to the University of Alabama.